smoluck/SMONSTER_DOC/docs/source/mifaboma.rst

 Concept
 -------

-   The XXXX kit focused on a large amount of common modeling tools via a packed pie menu that use presets to speedup the workflow.
+   The MIFABOMA kit focused on a large amount of common modeling tools via a packed pie menu that use presets to speedup the workflow.
    • MIRROR
    • FALLOFF
    • BOOLS